nsqio/pynsq/README.md

 Multiple reader instances can be instantiated in a single process (to consume from multiple topics/channels at once).
 Each specifying a set of tasks that will be called for each message over that channel.
-Tasks are defined as a dictionary of string names -> callables passed as `all_tasks` during instantiation.
+Tasks are defined as a dictionary of string names -> callables.

 The library handles backoff as well as maintaining a sufficient RDY count based on the # of producers and your configured `max_in_flight`.